isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

 # Architecture Plan: MCP Dynamic Client Registration (OAuth 2.1 + AWS Cognito)

 This document is a complete architecture plan to implement Dynamic Client Registration (DCR) for this Spring Boot MCP server in alignment with the MCP Authorization specification (version 2025‑06‑18).
 It integrates OAuth 2.1 practices, RFC 7591/7592 (DCR), RFC 8414 (AS metadata), RFC 8707 (Resource Indicators), and RFC 9728 (Protected Resource Metadata).
-The Authorization Server is Amazon Cognito; DCR is provided by an AWS-hosted facade (API Gateway + Lambda) that translates RFC 7591/7592 requests to Cognito Admin API calls.
+The Authorization Server is Amazon Cognito; DCR is provided directly by this Spring Boot application acting as the RFC 7591/7592 facade and invoking Cognito Admin APIs on behalf of registrants.

-The MCP server remains a pure resource server.
-Clients dynamically discover authorization requirements, register themselves, obtain targeted tokens, and invoke protected endpoints with least-privilege scopes.
+The MCP server remains a pure resource server for protected API access while also exposing DCR endpoints as a façade for client lifecycle operations.

 ---